asplake/agendashift-open/resources/15-minute-foto.md

  * __Coach__: Guides the conversation using only the clean questions from the card and the client’s own words
  * __Host__: Helps others enjoy a productive conversation, ensuring that “anything that sounds like an outcome” gets captured

 Understanding both formats can help participants to get up and running quickly (which is important).
 It doesn’t hurt therefore to show slides specific to the format you aren’t using, but you can skip or hide them if you prefer.
 There is nothing to prevent groups self-organising the Lite format into the Classic format, but the former may be seen as less intense.
-If you have the opportunity to play the game twice, use the Lite format first and the Classic format second.
+If you have the opportunity to play the game twice, use the more relaxed Lite format first and the Classic format second.

 ## Cheat mode